Fusion Diploma in Remedial Massage: training in 4 parts

 Day Three: In today’s training we will discuss the healing crisis, clinic health and safety, confidentiality and the importance of breathing to help release tension held in the body.
 Our practical work will focus on detailed foot work, back of the body, lower body and working with the client in the side position.
 As with the upper body and hand work, so too the feet hold the key to releasing tension in the legs and lower back.
 You will learn this Fusion difference and by the end of the day will have already begun to be able to give this lower body treatment.
 We also look today we will explore business issues including safe working practices, safeguarding, insurance and lone working.
 Our practical work will be based around massaging the face, head, neck into the shoulders and sinus drainage massage.
 As with the hands and feet, the head can hold tension in the neck and you will learn some incredibly effective Fusion Massage techniques to release this tension and help resolve clients’ muscular tension.

 Day Four: We will begin today’s massage training by discussing referrals, joint working and both the benefits and limitations of massage.
 Our practical work will include massage for the front of the body, particularly for the legs and shoulders.
+We will also look at abdominal massage which is particularly important for helping clients with constipation and is also often the place where emotional tension is held.
 This day will bring together your learning over the previous days and you will piece together the whole massage.
-We will also introduce the final part of the training, the case studies and will discuss options for Continual Professional Development including our own Advanced workshop.
-If you are finishing at Certificate level your practical training ends here.
+We will aim to practice a full treatment today bringing together your learning from previous days.

-During the course we also introduce the use of aromatherapy in massage and how essential oils can assist your treatments.
+Day Five On this final day of the course will introduce the use of aromatherapy in massage and how essential oils can assist your treatments.
 We will focus on 10 essential oils, look at their therapeutic uses and the health and safety issues in using them safely, you then get to practice blending oils and learn how the massage can be adapted to a wider range of treatments.
+The final part of our practical week together is the part most students are nervous of before hand but get a huge amount from afterwards, that is our student clinic.
+For this the teacher will bring in some of her experienced and carefully selected clients and you will provide a full, two hour massage, for them.
+Massaging people who are used to being treated by your teacher will be nerve wracking but you will get great feedback from people who know what it is like to be treated with Fusion Massage.
+The debrief from this will conclude our week and you will finish on a high.

 Part Four is the completion of your massage training where you consolidate your learning and build your confidence by massaging friends and family as case study treatments.
-You are required to complete 15 hours of case studies and full guidance will be given, this won’t be anything we haven’t already been discussing at length during the practical training session.
+You are required to complete 15 hours of case studies and full guidance will be given for this at the end of the practical training.
 You have up to 6 months to complete the case studies after finishing the course although most people will submit them within 2-4 weeks as once these are completed you can receive your certification, get insured and start your new career!

 We hope that this will be just the start of your journey and you will want to explore and understand more throughout your whole career in massage; certainly, as teachers, we are all continuously learning and will retire the day that stops!